hl7au/au-fhir-base/input/pagecontent/sexgender.md

 - [AU Base Practitioner](StructureDefinition-au-practitioner.html)
 - [AU Base Related Person](StructureDefinition-au-relatedperson.html)

-Gender Identity is represented with the [Individual Gender Identity extension](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension.
-In AU Base the value element of the [Individual Gender Identity extension](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) is constrained to be [Gender Identity Response](https://healthterminologies.gov.au/fhir/ValueSet/gender-identity-response-1) value set ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).
+Gender Identity is represented with the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension.
+In AU Base the value element of the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension is constrained to be [Gender Identity Response](https://healthterminologies.gov.au/fhir/ValueSet/gender-identity-response-1) value set ([extensible](http://hl7.org/fhir/R4/terminologies.html#extensible)).

-When populating the value element of the [Individual Gender Identity extension](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension:
+When populating the value element of the [Individual Gender Identity](http://hl7.org/fhir/StructureDefinition/individual-genderIdentity) extension:
   - *Man or male* may be represented by sending the SNOMED CT code 446151000124109\|Identifies as male gender\|
   - *Woman or female* may be represented by sending the SNOMED CT code 446141000124107\|Identifies as female gender\|
   - *Non-binary* may be represented by sending the SNOMED CT code 33791000087105\|Identifies as nonbinary gender\|